lsst-sqre/sqr-044/index.rst

 IDM-1104
     An optional institutional affiliation may be affiliated with each account.
     This should be automatically populated from federation metadata on account creation.

+    identity.lsst.org allows the user to record an affiliation, but doesn't automatically populate it.

 Quotas
 ------